ClearVision/ClearVision-v5/README.md

 **Instant Invite:** https://discord.gg/FtYVPky

 #Installation & Customization
-Visit the Wiki page to learn more about how to install customize your theme: [ClearVision Wiki](https://github.com/Zerthox/ClearVision/wiki)
+Visit the Wiki page to learn more about how to install and customize your theme: [ClearVision Wiki](https://github.com/Zerthox/ClearVision/wiki)

 #Previews
 ##ClearVision - Amber